Program Overview

 Choose Real-World Learning with Experiential Education

-Our online Master's in Clinical Mental Health Counseling still incorporates Field placement since it is a transformational aspect of our educational model.
-In your Practicum experience, you will begin by shadowing and observing mental health professionals.
+Field placement is a transformational aspect of our educational model and is incorporated into our online master's in Clinical Mental Health Counseling program.
+In your practicum experience, you will begin by shadowing and observing mental health professionals.
 When you are ready, you will join in performing intakes, co-leading groups, participating in milieu therapy, and in some cases, conducting individual therapy sessions by the end of the second semester.

-William James College has a dedicated Licensed Mental Health Counselor on our Field Education team to provide individualized help in finding practicum and internship placements.
-She works with online students, who are enrolled in our online Master's in Clinical Mental Health Counseling program, to ensure all requirements are met for licensure in the state where you intend to practice.
-If you live locally, we have affiliations with organizations that provide services to different populations in Massachusetts.
-We also have some sites in New Hampshire and Rhode Island.
+William James College has a dedicated Licensed Mental Health Counselor on our Field Education team to provide individualized help in finding practicum and internship placements regardless of your location.
+She works with online students who are enrolled in our online master's in Clinical Mental Health Counseling program to ensure all requirements are met for licensure in the state where you intend to practice.
+If you live locally, we have affiliations with over 175 organizations that provide services to different populations in Massachusetts and other states in New England.

 "In a world where mental health services are increasingly needed, choosing this career means that you become an integral part of creating a better society.
 You will use your assessment and counseling skills to bring clarity to situations and to help others become empowered to change their own lives and the lives of others." —Nilda M. Laboy, PsyD Chair, Counseling Department